ironcev-talks/entity-framework-core-hidden-gems/README.md

 The latest presentation is available for viewing and download on [SlideShare](https://www.slideshare.net/roncevi/entity-framework-core-hidden-gems-v080-231160063) and [Speaker Deck](https://speakerdeck.com/ironcev/entity-framework-core-hidden-gems).
 The versions used in talks are available on the [release page](https://github.com/ironcev-talks/entity-framework-core-hidden-gems/releases).

 [![Entity Framework Core Hidden Gems](images/entity-framework-core-hidden-gems.jpg)](https://www.slideshare.net/roncevi/entity-framework-core-hidden-gems-v080-231160063)

+## Examples

+The examples are available in the [examples folder](examples).
+Each subfolder contains a README.md file with additional reading material.